-In 1887, the Manzanita Water Company (later the Spring Valley Water Company) began construction of Searsville Dam.
-The dam was completed in October 1891.
-Due to fine suspended sediment and odor, the water was considered non-potable and was used for irrigation purposes.
-In 1919 Stanford University took over the lake and dam from the Spring Valley Water Company and raised the dam 3-1/2 feet.
+In 1919 Stanford University took over the lake and dam from the Spring Valley Water Works Company and raised the dam 3-1/2 feet.
 Starting in 1922 the lake was used as a local swimming hole.
 Today the reservoir is nearly filled with sediment which has created wetland habitat for waterfowl, bats, and other species.